mpchadwick/dbanon/README.md

 See [the `etc` directory](etc/) for examples.

 Columns are specified as key / value pairs.
-The value string winds up getting passed to [this function](https://github.com/mpchadwick/dbanon/blob/e800bae7b8ef2b37bcaf3440273a919ed33ab283/src/provider.go#L19), which gets random values from [`dmgk/faker`](https://github.com/dmgk/faker)
+The value string winds up getting passed to [this function](https://github.com/mpchadwick/dbanon/blob/ade634a10bc282c06fecef115afbdd6661a94277/src/provider.go#L36), which gets random values from [`dmgk/faker`](https://github.com/dmgk/faker).

+It is also possible to pass direct Faker function calls for [supported "raw providers"](https://github.com/mpchadwick/dbanon/blob/ade634a10bc282c06fecef115afbdd6661a94277/src/provider.go#L13-L17)

 ## Limitations